german-dev-2000/ImmoSpider/Readme.md

 # Immospider
 Immospider is a python program that crawls the Immoscout24 website.
-You can also use it to immediately receive an email when new apartments are available at the Immoscout24 website.
+You can also use it to immediately receive a Telegram message or an email when new apartments are available at the Immoscout24 website.
 It is based on ideas from <http://mfcabrera.com/data_science/2015/01/17/ichbineinberliner.html> and <https://github.com/balzer82/immoscraper> .